keyurmistry316/Podcasts/README.md

 #### Screen 1

 - [ ] Show a list of podcasts using the endpoint provided below.
 - [ ] Each list item should show the podcast thumbnail, title, and publisher name.
-- [ ] Leave some space for the "Favourited" label (refer to the second podcast in the list in the mockup above).
-- [ ] Show the Favourited label only if the podcast has been favourited, otherwise hide the label.
+There is <ins>**NO**</ins> need to show the Favourite text shown in the mock for screen 1.

 #### Screen 2